br-n518/Godot-Beginners-Guide/godot_guide.md

 ![FileSystem Widget](img/godot_filebrowser.png)

-    Resources are usually imported into your project as image files or sound files.
-Godot converts these files into its own format, which you can see in the “res://.import” folder.
-These resources can be re-imported from the editor by selecting your file in the file browser.
+Godot converts resource files (like images) into its own format, which you can see in the “res://.import” folder.
+Resources can be re-imported from the editor by selecting your file in the file browser.
+Your import preferences are saved per file in a "\*.import" file (`my_image.png.import` for example)

 ### Objects